quiltdata/quilt/docs/Technical Reference.md

     * Properties > Events (will add one notification)

 1. If you are not using AWS Marketplace, you require **a license key**.
-Email [contact@quiltdata.io](mailto:contact@quiltdata.io), with the subodomain that you wish to access Quilt on (e.g. https://quilt.example.com) to obtain a license key.
+Email [contact@quiltdata.io](mailto:contact@quiltdata.io), with the subdomain that you wish to access Quilt on (e.g. https://quilt.example.com) to obtain a license key.

 1. A **subdomain that is as yet not mapped in DNS** where users will access Quilt on the web.
 For example `quilt.mycompany.com`.

 1. Available **CloudTrail Trails** in the region where you wish to host your stack ([learn more](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/WhatIsCloudTrail-Limits.html)).

 ### AWS Service Catalog